croxton/Switchee/README.md

 ##### Routing logic
 Need to output an entirely different page for a particular segment value?
 I strongly recommend you use [Resource Router](https://github.com/rsanchez/resource_router) or the native template routes functionality instead of complicating your templates with routing logic.

+### Installation

+Unzip the download and rename the extracted directory to 'switchee'.

+#### ExpressionEngine 2.x

+Move the 'switchee' folder to the `./system/expressionengine/third_party` directory.

+#### ExpressionEngine 3.x

+Move the 'switchee' folder to the `./system/user/addons` directory.

 ### How to use